Irreducible tensor products of representations of covering groups of symmetric and alternating groups: Notation and basic results

-When considering restrictions to $\widetilde\s_{n-r}$ we have that there exists divided power modules $e_i^{(r)}D(\la)$ with $e_i^{(1)}D(\la)\cong e_iD(\la)$ such that the following holds, see \cite[Lemma 22.3.15]{KBook} for the first part and use Lemma \ref{Lemma39s} to obtain the other two (there also exists divided power $F\widetilde\s_{n+r}$-modules $f_i^{(r)}D(\la)$ with corresponding properties, though these will not be needed in this paper):
+When considering restrictions to $\widetilde\s_{n-r}$ we have that there exists divided power modules $e_i^{(r)}D(\la)$ with $e_i^{(1)}D(\la)\cong e_iD(\la)$ such that the following holds, see \cite[Lemma 22.3.15]{KBook} for the first part and use Lemma \ref{Lemma39s} to obtain the other two (there also exists divided power $F\widetilde\s_{n+r}$-modules $f_i^{(r)}D(\la)$ with corresponding properties, though these will not be needed in this paper).
+Again define $\Res_i^rV$ and $\tilde e_i^r\la$ similarly to what had been done for the non-spin case.

 \begin{lemma} Let $\lambda\in\RP_p(n)$, $0\leq i\leq(p-1)/2$.
-Then: \begin{enumerate} \item $\Res_i^r D(\lambda)\cong(e_i^{(r)}D(\lambda))^{\oplus 2^{\de_{i>0}\lfloor (r+a(\la))/2\rfloor}r!}$; \item $e_i^{(r)}D(\lambda)\not=0$ if and only if $\eps_i(\lambda)\geq r$; \item $[e_iD(\lambda):D(\widetilde e_i^r\la)]=\binom{\eps_i(\la)}{r}$. \end{enumerate} \end{lemma}
+Then: \begin{enumerate} \item $\Res_i^r D(\lambda)\cong(e_i^{(r)}D(\lambda))^{\oplus 2^{\de_{i>0}\lfloor (r+a(\la))/2\rfloor}r!}$; \item $e_i^{(r)}D(\lambda)\not=0$ if and only if $\eps_i(\lambda)\geq r$; \item $[e_i^{(r)}D(\lambda):D(\widetilde e_i^r\la)]=\binom{\eps_i(\la)}{r}$. \end{enumerate} \end{lemma}

 Further by \cite[Lemma 19.1.1, Theorems 22.2.2, 22.2.3]{KBook}:

 \begin{lemma} The functors $e_i$ and $f_i$ are biadjoint and commute with duality. \end{lemma}

 Comparing the number of normal and conormal nodes, we obtain the following lemma, which holds by Lemmas \ref{Lef}, \ref{Lemma39s} and \ref{Lemma40s}: